AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/02-chapter-2-running-the-game.md

 - **Step 3: Track Food and Water Consumption**.
 Each creature in the party expends the appropriate amount of food and water for the length of the stage.
 If the party lacks enough food or water, the characters risk [dehydration](Інструменти%20ДМ/CLI/traps-hazards/dehydration-xphb.md) and [malnutrition](Інструменти%20ДМ/CLI/traps-hazards/malnutrition-xphb.md).
 - **Step 4: Track Progress**.
 Track the party's progress at the end of the stage.
 You might mark their position on a map of the region and note the elapsed time on the Travel Planner.

-Depending on how you planned the stages, the end of a stage might mean the characters arrive at a landmark, a waystation, or an adventure location, whether or not it's their final destination.
+Depending on how you planned the stages, the end of a stage might mean the characters arrive at a landmark, a way station, or an adventure location, whether or not it's their final destination.

 > [!note] Journeys without Destinations
 >